Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 The probability that the first line antibiotic will be effective is relatively high.
 But what happens if UTI antibiotics don’t work?

-This is where that sample sent off for testing should help.
+This is where that sample that was sent off for testing should help.

-In the event your symptoms are not reduced, the lab test should* identify which antibiotic will work better.
-Your doctor can then advise you to stop the first course of UTI antibiotics and switch to the antibiotic recommended by the lab.
+In the event your symptoms are not reduced, the lab test should identify which antibiotic will work better.
+In order to identify which antibiotic is likely to be effective, antibiotic susceptibility testing is conducted.

-*If you’ve read our section on testing, you’ll know this isn’t a foolproof process, and that testing can be extremely inaccurate.
-When a recurrent UTI has progressed to become a persistent, antibiotic-resistant, embedded infection in the bladder, even a short course of the right antibiotic will not address the underlying infection.
+Although antibiotic susceptibility testing is helpful in theory, if you’ve read our section on testing, you’ll know that this process is not foolproof.
+And if an infection has become chronic or embedded, even a short course of the right antibiotic will not address the underlying infection.

 Adverse Effects Of UTI Antibiotics And Specific Patient Factors